syncfusion-content/wpf-docs/wpf/Ribbon/TouchSupport.md

 ---
 layout: post
 title: Touch support in Syncfusion Ribbon control
-description: Touch support in Syncfusion Ribbon control
+description: This section briefly describes the functionalities of touch mode support in Syncfusion 'sRibbon control for WPF.
 platform: wpf
 control: Ribbon
 documentation: ug
 ---
-# Touch Support
+# Touch Support in WPF Ribbon

 Ribbon control have touch support and it provides Touch UI which is easy to access the element in Ribbon.